dyhes/zulip/docs/subsystems/typing-indicators.md

 ## Server

-The server piece of typing notifications is currently pretty straightforward, since we take advantage of Zulip's [events system](events-system.md).
+The server piece of typing notifications is currently pretty straightforward, since we take advantage of Aloha's [events system](events-system.md).

 We deliberately designed the server piece to be stateless,